-- Integrated casino, bingo and poker rooms accessible with just one “wallet”
+- Integrated casino, bingo and poker rooms accessible from a single wallet

-The top and bottom is that generally you will find online odds be a lot better than that of high street betting shops.
+The top and bottom of it is that generally, you will find online odds to be a lot better than those of high street betting shops.
 There are two main reasons for this:

-- Vigorish – This is basically the but that the bookmakers take for each bet.
+- Vigorish – This is basically the cut that the bookmakers take for each bet.
 For example, the odds for a coin toss would be 50:50 or even money for either result.
 The bookmaker would offer you around 1.90 though, meaning that they take a 5% cut.
 The high street would take more than this, generally speaking.
-This is because of an increase in overheads (rent, wages, bills) and reference back to point number 1, competition.
+This is because of an increase in overheads (rent, wages, bills) and also links back to point number 1, competition.

-It is worth noting that this is a bit of a blanket statement at the same time.
-It won’t always be that online odds are better for each bet.
-But you will find that if you searched around, you will likely see that at least one bookmaker will at worst match the price in your local betting shop, if not beat it.
+It is worth noting that although this is often the case, it is also a bit of a blanket statement.
+It won’t always be the case that online odds are better for every bet, but if you search around online, you will usually see at least one bookmaker that will match the price in your local betting shop, if not beat it.